-Please refer to the table on the previous page for details on which GPIO can be configured for PWM.
+Please refer to the table in Section 4.4 'Alternate Pin Functions - Overview' for details on which GPIO can be configured for PWM.

 Servo Mode allows a millisecond input value with 0.01ms resolution, which runs at a frequency of approximately 50Hz or 50pps (20ms).
 The position of the servo is determined by the width of the pulse.
 Generally 1.5ms is 90 degrees, 1ms being 0 degrees and 2ms being 180 degrees.
 Servos however vary, and the DIABLO16 PWM control can be adjusted to suit most applications.